Amber Ruffin

-Amber Mildred Ruffin (born January 9, 1979) is an American comedian.
-She hosts her own late-night talk show titled The Amber Ruffin Show on NBC and Peacock.
+Amber Mildred Ruffin (born January 9, 1979) is an American comedian, writer and actress.
+She hosted her own late-night talk show titled The Amber Ruffin Show on Peacock.
 She has been a writer for Late Night with Seth Meyers since 2014.
 When she joined the show she became the first Black woman to write for a late-night network talk show in the United States.

-In January 2021, she co-authored a book with her sister Lacey Lamar titled You'll Never Believe What Happened to Lacey: Crazy Stories about Racism which made the New York Times Best Seller list.
+In January 2021, she co-authored a book with her sister Lacey Lamar titled You'll Never Believe What Happened to Lacey: Crazy Stories about Racism, which made the New York Times Best Seller list.
 They released a second book, The World Record Book of Racist Stories, in 2022.
-In 2022, Ruffin and her writing partner Jenny Hagel, co-founded their production company Straight to Cards under their overall deal with Universal Television.
+In 2022, Ruffin and her writing partner Jenny Hagel co-founded their production company Straight to Cards under their overall deal with Universal Television.

 Early life and education

-Ruffin was born in Omaha, Nebraska.
-She graduated from Benson High School in 1996.
-Ruffin is the youngest of five children.
-As a child Ruffin learned Signing Exact English to communicate with a deaf neighbor.
+Ruffin was born in Omaha, Nebraska, to Theresa and James Ruffin.
+She is the youngest of five children.
+As a child, she learned Signing Exact English to communicate with a deaf neighbor.
+Ruffin graduated from Benson High School in 1996.